-- (d) The state board shall establish an application fee limited to an amount that will partially offset the administrative costs of processing project applications.
-Application fees collected pursuant to this subdivision shall be deposited in the Air Pollution Control Fund and made available to the state board for those purposes upon appropriation by the Legislature. - 39905.4.
-The retirement, replacement, retrofit, or repower of cargo handling equipment purchased pursuant to an approved project under this chapter shall not be required by any rule or regulation adopted by the state board until the end of the useful life of the equipment as established by the state board for each piece of equipment pursuant to Section 39905.2. - 39905.5. (a) The state board shall, by January 1, 2033, evaluate the impact of the provisions of this chapter on state and local clean air efforts to meet state and local clean air goals. - 21 (b) The state board shall hold at least one public workshop prior 22 to the completion of the study required pursuant to subdivision 23 (a). - 39905.6.
-This chapter shall remain in effect only until January 1, 2035, and as of that date is repealed.
+39905.4.
+The retirement, replacement, retrofit, or repower of cargo handling equipment purchased pursuant to an approved project under this chapter shall not be required by any rule or regulation adopted by the state board until the end of the useful life of the equipment as established by the state board for each piece of equipment pursuant to Section-39905.2.
+39905.2 or January 1, 2045, whichever date is earlier.

+- 39905.5. (a) The state board shall, by January 1, 2033, 2027, and January 1, 2031, evaluate the impact of the provisions of this chapter on state and local clean air efforts to meet state and local clean air goals. - (b) The state board shall hold at least one public workshop prior to the completion of the study evaluations required pursuant to subdivision (a). - 39905.6.
+This chapter shall remain in effect only until January 1, 2035, 2032, and as of that date is repealed.